ewolff/service-mesh-primer/manuscript/04-Example.md

 [Figure 4.5](#fig-example-tracing) shows an example of a trace for a request to the shipping microservice.
-The user started a poll for new data on the order microservice.
-Then the service contacted the Istio Mixer to make sure the policies are enforced.
+The user started a poll for new data on the shipping microservice, which resulted in a request to the order service that took 9.15 miliseconds.

 [Figure 4.6](#fig-example-tracing-dependencies) shows a different type of information Jaeger provides: the dependencies between the